MARKETProtocol/MARKETProtocol/README.md

 # MarketProtocol
-Decentralized and trustless ERC20 Trading Protocol
+Decentralized and trust-less ERC20 Trading Protocol

 # Tests
 To run the tests locally via truffle you must have oraclize's bridge